JRJurman/wise-site/source/index.markdown

 ---

 WISE (West Irondequoit Supports Education) is a forum for gathering people, ideas and momentum with the purpose of supporting West Irondequoit students, schools, and programs during the contingency budget.

+This Website is a hub for all the events, news, and efforts under WISE.

 ##Join the discussion